yeemey/BDATA200-Intro-Data-Studies/README.md

 ## git/GitHub Collaboration Practice
 Practice forking and opening pull requests by forking [this other repo](https://github.com/yeemey/quotes) and adding a quote to it.

+### TODO
+- Update for Fall 2024.
+- Add links to Full Spectrum Bioinformatics and Stats Thinking for the 21st Century texts.